ivan006/About-Me/README.md

         <p>Solution</p>
       </td>
       <td>
-        <p>I made with some stylistic advice from my boss, I made sure that it was completely PDF friendly.</p>
+        <p>The solution made use of Bootstrap and some utility-first custom CSS rules that I made.</p>
       </td>
     </tr>
     <tr>